PrineetKaur/Designing-Modern-Content-Systems/04_Scalable Content Design System/README.md

 ## Related Systems

-This system acts as foundational infrastructure for localization and AI-assisted governance systems.
+This system serves as foundational infrastructure for localization and AI-assisted governance.

----

-## Portfolio Case Study

-Read full case study → [Coming Soon]